Jan-H-Christensen/DB_assignment/README.md

 ## Implement Product Ratings

-1. open a new query
+1. create a new query
 2. then run the script [add_tbl_ProductRating.sql](https://github.com/Jan-H-Christensen/DB_assignment/blob/manual/add-ratings/add_tlb_ProductRating.sql) file
 3. in the end your db diagram should look like this